deltachat/provider-db/_providers/outlook.com.md

 ---

-Unfortunately, Outlook does not allow using passwords anymore, per-app-passwords are currently not working.
+Unfortunately, Outlook does not allow using passwords anymore, per-app-passwords are reported to not being working in November 2024.
+Please let us know if you succeed using Outlook, so we can adapt these hints.